-To help you decide which platform you should use, here is an overview of the major platforms:
+To help you decide which platform you should use visit our social media guide.

 Your social media content should be relevant and made as part of your overall social media plan and in line with the objectives.
 With the right messages in the form of text, images, videos, captions and hashtags, you can reach the right audience at the right time.
 Mix different types of content.
 You can have content that directly promotes your brand.
 But not all content created should be sales-oriented.
 Create relevant and engaging content that also informs, educates, or entertains your audience.